Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 determined that water is a vital source for fireflies and is required for them to thrive in their various environments.
 Fireflies have a preference for areas with high humidity and constant moisture.
-They also prefer areas with abundant trees and various types of grasses (Qing & Lin, 2023).
+They also prefer areas with abundant trees and various types of grasses (Shen et al., 2023).
 Fireflies need to lay their eggs in moist soil or even in damp tree trunks.
 Many fireflies are found in tropical regions, but there are a few fireflies that can be found in dry forests or arid environments, but only during the rainy seasons.
-These fireflies can be found in every part of the world except for Antarctica.
-These kinds of conditions are more common in the Northern areas of Utah compared to the Southern areas of Utah (Grimaldi, 2025).
+These fireflies can be found in every part of the world except for Antarctica (Grimaldi, 2025).
+These kinds of conditions are more common in the Northern areas of Utah compared to the Southern areas of Utah.

 There is a wide variety of climates within the state of Utah, and some of these variations are based on the Northern and Southern areas.
 The